kubeshop/testkube/docs/docs/testkube-cloud/managing-cli-context.md

 You can create a token:

-* with "admin" access rights (access to all environments)
+* with "admin" access rights (access to all environments):

 ![admin-token](https://user-images.githubusercontent.com/30776/229772185-01f1e466-b04d-4c6d-9d5c-e4464d651177.png)